koding/koding/gatherrun/Readme.md

 // initialize `Exporter` to save results to elasticsearch exporter := NewEsExporter("localhost", "gather")

-// initialize optional args to pass to client initializer below options = ClientArgs{
-  Username:   "indianajones",
-  InstanceId: "i-00000000",
-}
+// user and env vars
+username := "indianajones"
+env := "production"

 // initialize `Gather` client to download (to /tmp) & run the binary and
 // save the results
 //
-// when done, it'll delete the download binary and tar file err := New(fetcher, exporter, options).RunAllScripts() if err != nil {
+// when done, it'll delete the download binary and tar file err := New(fetcher, exporter, env, username, options).RunAllScripts() if err != nil {
   return err
 }